 Problems that occur with the heart’s rhythm are known as arrhythmias.

 A person can develop torsades de pointes without any warning.
-Symptoms may vary depending on the individual and the length of the episode.

-Symptoms of torsades de pointes include:
+Otherwise, symptoms of torsades de pointes may include:

 - heart palpitations

 - chest pain